A Quick and Easy Homemade Lemonade Recipe That Anyone Can Make!

 It’s summer and it is starting to get hot.
 If your family is like mine, you’ll need something ice-cold in the refrigerator to quench everyone’s thirst.
 This homemade lemonade hits the spot every single time.

 Below you will find the ancient secret family recipe to make a gallon of delicious homemade lemonade.
 We’ve made it quick and easy by using bottled lemon juice instead of fresh squeezed.
-If you have the time and the desire to use fresh lemons, go ahead and substitute it out.
-You can use less cold water if you want a stronger lemonade.
+If you have the time and the desire to use fresh lemons, go ahead and substitute it out, but see our 2017 update below for a quick and easy alternative.
+You can use less water if you want a stronger lemonade.
 Tinker with it until it is exactly the way you like it.
 As written below, we think its perfect!

 - 2 cups sugar (we often will use less sugar than this, 1 1/2 – 1 2/3 cups, so experiment and find what works for you!)

 - 1 cup hot water